 We have lots more to discover on Sweets and Treats!

 Cake!
 Cake!
 Cake!
 It’s everyone’s favorite celebratory dessert.
 But sometimes you don’t want an actual cake after all.
 Sometimes you want something simpler but still cake-related…which is why we have a ton of cake-y snack instructions here on Sweets and Treats!
+Swap out birthday sprinkles for an even more fun rainbow punch of color.
 Check out these recipes: